TurboWarp/extensions/docs/zacoons/webgpu.md

 ### Creating the CPU Accessible Buffer

-As mentioned above, we still need a buffer which can be accessed by CPU for reading from the storage buffer.
+We still need a buffer which can be accessed by CPU so we can actually read the output.
+We do this with the `MAP_READ` usage flag.

+We can't simply read from the storage buffer because the `MAP_READ` flag can only be combined with the `COPY_DST` flag.
+Again, please refer to the MDN docs.

 ```scratch
 set [outputBuf v] to (⋯ create buffer with bytesize [25600000] and usage ((⋯ usage (MAP_READ v) :: #00cc77) or (⋯ usage (COPY_DST v) :: #00cc77) :: #16cce6) :: #00cc77) :: #ff8d1b